Covid-19 and the Field of Fiber Art

 Footnotes:

-1/ Official membership in the Handweavers Guild of America is via postal subscription to the guild's official publication, "Shuttle, Spindle & Dyepot."
+1/ Official membership in the Handweavers Guild of America has been based upon subscription to the guild's official publication, "Shuttle, Spindle & Dyepot."
 Federal regulations require magazine subscriptions via the U.S. Postal Service to be publicly declared annually in the publications themselves.
+In the winter issue of 1988-89 HGA declared that its subscribership/membership was 10,007.